-My wife Alice, oldest daughter Cynthia, and grandson Alexander left Samos on Thursday.
+My wife Alice, my oldest daughter Cynthia, and grandson Alexander left Samos on Thursday.
 Since that time I have been closing our house in Kalami and preparing Thetis.
 Manos is presently in the US but will be returning to Athens on the 28th and we should be able to depart from Athens by the 30th.
-I have contemplated, recognizing my family’s concerns after my last health episode, to wait for Manos to come to Samos and leave together but this would push our departure to the 30th, at the earliest, and we will lose 3-4 days.
+I have contemplated, reorganizing my family’s concerns after my last health episode, to wait for Manos to come to Samos, and leave together but this would push our departure to the 30th, at the earliest, and we will lose 3-4 days.
 In that case we may even lose more since the Corinth Canal is closed on Tuesdays.

 The weather here was very calm up until last Thursday but then the S wind came with a vengeance.
 It blew all day yesterday and last night.
 By this afternoon it has calmed down somewhat.
-All the forecasts, National Meteorology Service, Wetter, Poseidon, and Meteo (Athens Observatory) predict that the wind will lessen substantially tomorrow and then stay calm until Tuesday.
+All the forecasts, National Meteorology Service, Wetter, Poseidon, and Meteo (Athens Observatory) predicted that the wind will lessen substantially tomorrow and then stay calm until Tuesday.
 So, I decided to move myself to the boat and sail tomorrow morning, weather permitting.
 This way I should comfortably reach Athens by the 30th, or even before, in which case I can do some more provisioning and buy some extra spares.

 When I got to the boat she was full of dust.
 I washed her down.
 I decided not to lower the dinghy but leave it lashed on the deck.

 In the evening I met with Anastasis and Moo Raftopoulos who arrived on Thursday in Pythagorio with M/S Vassiliki.
-We had a nice dinner together at the Riva restaurant in Pythagorio which is recommended by the Alpha Guide.
+We had a nice dinner together at the Riva restaurant in Pythagorio which was recommended by the Alpha Guide.
 Anastasis was full of advice for the Ocean crossing and the Caribbean, where he had sailed few years ago.